ansaldn/UoGACE/GUI/README.md

     command=lambda:controller.show_frame(BuggyControlPage))

-This is a link to the Tkinter Documentation which helped in implementation of code: https://docs.python.org/3/library/tkinter.html
+This is a link to the Tkinter Documentation which was used for implementation of code: https://docs.python.org/3/library/tkinter.html

 ## Aknowledgements